 Hallux Rigidus is a common cause of big toe pain.
 Symptoms include a stiff big toe with swelling and inflammation in the joint.
-There will also be pain, particularly when walking.
-This may cause the person to limp or alter their walking gait and eventually pain will be felt even when resting.
-Halllux Rigidus can be caused by a direct impact or from overuse.
+There will also be a pain, particularly when walking.
+This may cause the person to limp or alter their walking gait and eventually the pain will be felt even when resting.

 In Hallux Rigidus, the movement in the joint at the base of the big toe gradually decreases.
-Initially the term Hallux Limitus is often used and the term rigidus is used later as movement becomes considerably reduced.
-It is a form of degenerative arthritis although is often initially confused with a bunion.
+Initially, the term Hallux Limitus is often used and the term

-It can be caused by either a traumatic injury, or through overuse.
-Overpronation or where the foot rolls inwards too much increases the stress on the joint.
-Repetitive weight bearing in a dorsiflexed position such as when walking up mountains or driving forward in a rugby scrum or similar can be a factor.
+It can be caused by either a traumatic injury or through overuse.
+Overpronation or where the foot rolls inwards too

 Anti-inflammatory medications may be prescribed.
-Always check with a Doctor before taking medications as some such as Ibuprofen should not be taken my asthmatics for example.
+Always check with a Doctor before taking medications as some, such as Ibuprofen should not be taken my asthmatic for example.
 A doctor may also prescribe a Corticosteroid injection.

-Each of the 4 smaller toes consist of 3 bones called phalanges, forming two interphalangeal joints.
+Each of the 4 smaller toes consists of 3 bones called phalanges, forming two interphalangeal joints.
 The toe bends at the proximal or first interphalangeal joint.
-Initially it can be straightened, but if left untreated, this can become a permanent deformity.
+Initially, it can be straightened, but if left untreated, this can become a permanent deformity.

 Sometimes it can be a congenital condition, meaning it is present from birth.
 It is also more common in those with arthritis in the foot or diabetes.